-(2) Permits will be required for retaining walls attached to a structure or free standing that is greater than 600 mm (2 ft) in differential grade height on lands not used for agricultural purposes.
+(2) Permits will be required for retaining walls attached to a structure or free standing that is greater than 600 mm (2 ft) in differential grade height.
 An architect or engineer will be required to design such structures.

 (3) The granting of any permit by this building bylaw shall not: